 I felt that in this series, there was too much focus on the characters’ development and relationships, which technically is not a bad thing.
 It invoked quite a fair bit of emotional bonds between the audience and the characters and worked to some extent, as I took one too many trips down the feels lane.

 However, in the course of this, the protagonist’s character was also crucially and sadly not adequately developed.
 There were also plenty of “missing plots” that left us with more questions.
 “How did this happen” or “Why is she suddenly like this?” constantly ran through my mind as I watched this show.
 It also leaves you wondering what exactly happened for Hae Soo to change so drastically from a bubbly practical lady to a depressed and delusional girl.
-Moreover, there were many characters and scenes I felt that should not have been included, and only held up the development of the plot and protagonist.
+Moreover, there were many characters and scenes I felt that should not have been included, which only held up the development of the plot and protagonist.

 I had to take a break from watching just because it was too ridiculous for me.
 The final straw for me was the ending.
 I endured for the ending hoping that the scriptwriter had played it right.
 It would have been a satisfying drama to suffer through if they did.
 My hopes were shattered as I only managed a “that’s it?
 WTF” when the credit screen rolled.
 I am one who cares more about the plot than the acting, so this was the deal breaker for me.
 Why even include the time slip if you’re going to give us such a shitty ending?